csitea/tpl-gen/README.md

 # call the tpl-gen against the infra project for the csi organisation, htr application and dev environment
 ORG=csi APP=htr ENV=dev TGT=infra make do-tpl-gen

-# specify where to get the configuration from ( the default is "infra")
+# $ORGcify where to get the configuration from ( the default is "infra")
-# specify where to generate the configuration files, produced from the templates
+# $ORGcify where to generate the configuration files, produced from the templates
 ```bash
 ORG=csi APP=htr ENV=dev SRC=infra TGT=htr-api make do-tpl-gen;
 ```